 Or else phrase it differently:

-100 links from 100 different sites are generally better than a thousand links from the same site.
+100 links from 100 different sites is generally better than a thousand links from the same site.

 Indeed, the number of sites linked to us (not the total amount of links) has been associated more with the rankings of Google than any other factor in our search engine correlation research.

 Now that you have seen which kind of backlinks would support your Google classifications, it is time for me to show you how to create them.

 Getting backlinks from big-name publications and eCommerce businesses can take a lot of time and laborious effort.
 Success often involves networking, content marketing, and utilizing the right tools.